 Hôtel Puyricard d'Agar

-Located on the "Grand'Rue", a royal road (formerly the Via Domitia and a Greek artery) in the heart of the old aristocratic quarter of the town of Cavaillon, close to one of the oldest synagogues in France.
+Situated on the ancient Via Domitia and the Greek thoroughfare, right in the heart of the former aristocratic quarter of Cavaillon, close to one of the oldest synagogues in France.

 240 Grand'Rue, 84300, Cavaillon